ADD CONDITION

 Renal Impairment

-Patients with renal impairment have not been specifically addressed in the prescribing information regarding dosage adjustments, special monitoring, or safety considerations.
-Therefore, healthcare professionals should exercise caution when prescribing this medication to patients with reduced kidney function, as the absence of data limits the ability to make informed decisions about dosing and monitoring in this population.
+Patients with renal impairment have not been specifically addressed in the drug insert regarding dosage adjustments, special monitoring, or safety considerations.
+Therefore, healthcare professionals should exercise caution when prescribing this medication to individuals with reduced kidney function, as the absence of detailed guidance necessitates careful clinical judgment.
+Regular monitoring of renal function may be advisable in these patients to ensure safety and efficacy.

 Hepatic Impairment